310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Don’t die on us… Okay?
 You’re very important to everyone, Anzu-chan.

-…… Ahaha, this isn’t the moment to talk so seriously… I mean, you’re wearing a T-shirt with dumb-looking octopuses and squids on it~♪
+……Ahaha, this isn’t the moment to talk so seriously… I mean, you’re wearing a T-shirt with dumb-looking octopuses and squids on it~♪

 I know you had to change your clothes after getting drenched, but out of all the shirts in the shop, why did you choose that one?
 There were plenty of other ones, weren’t there?